Skip to Content

 The impressive speed of hummingbird wings is an essential adaption that allows them to carefully hover in place while they take nectar, and do quick, precision flying to snatch small insects from the air and from spider webs.

-Their fast moves also help them defend territories from other hummingbirds and impress females.
-Some hummingbirds also take advantage of their quick wing beats to migrate long distances.
 Incredibly, the familiar Ruby-throated Hummingbirds of eastern North America flies from breeding grounds to southern Mexico and Central America in the fall and then back again in the spring with a fair percentage of those birds flying nonstop over the waters of the Gulf of Mexico.

 As long as that trip is, the Rufous Hummingbird migrates even further.
 This little feathered champion can migrate up to 3,000 miles from the coniferous forests of southern Alaska all the way to tropical habitats in southern Mexico.